 Taking professional headshots begin before you even pick up a camera.
 Knowing your client’s needs is essential to doing a good job!
 It also lets you know things like location and gear needed.

 Is your client a lawyer, or a fitness instructor?
+Are they looking for business portraits or corporate headshots?
 A lawyer most likely needs a traditional headshot.
 This means a solid background and a business suit.
 And it would most likely happen in a studio.

 A fitness instructor would want something more casual.
 They’ll be wearing some sort of athletic outfit, and the session could take place in a gym space.
 It could even be involving small props to show what sort of exercise they teach.